CYBERSECURITY A-Z

 Ensuring Regulatory Compliance

-As the previous section demonstrates, network segmentation allows for the creation of different zones for varying types of servers and devices.
+Network segmentation allows for the creation of different zones for varying types of servers and devices, while simplifying the audit process to ensure compliance with regulatory standards.
 Expanding on the healthcare industry example, IT can adhere to HIPAA regulations by storing patient records in their respective compartments to ensure separation between patient data, procedure records, and doctors’ notations and simultaneously restrict the access of medical devices within their zones – making them unreachable from any other network or device.

 It’s not just highly regulated industries like healthcare and finance (SWIFT, NYDFS) that benefit greatly from network segmentation.
 Even eCommerce companies use network segmentation to follow the PCI-DSS standard to receive credit card payments.
 PCI-DSS provides guidance on creating clear separation of data within the network, such as separating the network for Payment Card authorizations from the network for Wi-Fi traffic.
 Considering the number of industries that operate by accepting credit card payments, network segmentation helps thousands or millions of organizations across a wide range of industries.